Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: BAO feature in the projected correlation function

-where $r_s$ and $r_s+\Delta r_s$ are the radial distances to redshifts $z_s$ and $z_s+\Delta z_s$, respectively, and we have used $\Delta r_s p_s(z_s)(dz/dr)=1$.
-The factor $\int_{r_s}^{r_s+\Delta r_s}~dr\, W_p(r)$ is a fraction of photometric objects among the whole photometric sample that reside in the spectroscopic redshift bin $[z_s,z_s+\Delta z_s]$ and thus are physically correlated with the spectroscopic sample.
+where $r_{\rm s}$ and $r_{\rm s}+\Delta r_{\rm s}$ are the radial distances to redshifts $z_{\rm s}$ and $z_{\rm s}+\Delta z_{\rm s}$, respectively, and we have used $\Delta r_{\rm s} p_{\rm s}(z_{\rm s})(\id z/\id r)=1$.
+The factor $\int_{r_{\rm s}}^{r_{\rm s}+\Delta r_{\rm s}}~\id r\, W_{\rm p}(r)$ is the fraction of photometric objects among the whole photometric sample that reside in the spectroscopic redshift bin $[z_{\rm s},z_{\rm s}+\Delta z_{\rm s}]$ and thus are physically correlated with the spectroscopic sample.
 Therefore the factor gives a dilution factor of the cross-correlation signal due to the photo-$z$ errors.
-The factor $1/\Delta \chi_s$ in front of $P_{sp}(k)$ accounts for the fact that the cross-correlation amplitude is reduced with increasing the width of spectroscopic redshift bin.
-The above equation explicitly shows that an inclusion of the photo-$z$ outliers does not change the shape of the cross-correlation, but simply affects the overall normalization.
-Also importantly, the projected cross-correlation, measured against $R$ instead of the angular separation, can measure the three-dimensional power spectrum $P_{sp}(k;z_s)$ at spectroscopic redshift and at a particular $k$.
+The factor $1/\Delta \chi_{\rm s}$ in front of $P_{\rm sp}(k)$ accounts for the fact that the cross-correlation amplitude is reduced with increasing the width of spectroscopic redshift bin.
+The above equation explicitly shows that the inclusion of the photo-$z$ outliers does not change the shape of the cross-correlation, but simply affects the overall normalization.
+Also importantly, the projected cross-correlation, measured against $R$ instead of the angular separation, can measure the three-dimensional power spectrum $P_{\rm sp}(k;z_{\rm s})$ at given spectroscopic redshift and at a particular $k$.
 Put another way, the projected cross-correlation does not mix the power spectrum of different Fourier modes, which is not the case for the angular power spectrum.
-It should also be noted that the projected cross-correlation is not affected by redshift-space distortion due to the peculiar motions of the tracers.
-In particular, the nonlinear redshift-space distortion, the so-called Finger-of-God effect, is very difficult to accurately model \citep{Hikageetal:12b}, and therefore the cross-correlation may have a practical advantage.
+It should also be noted that the projected cross-correlation is not affected by redshift-space distortion (RSD) due to the peculiar motions of the tracers.
+In particular, the non-linear RSD, the so-called Finger-of-God effect, is very difficult to accurately model \citep{Hikageetal:12b}, and therefore the cross-correlation may have a practical advantage.

-Next let us consider a case that the spectroscopic sample is in a given width of the redshift bin, $z_s=[z_s^{\rm low}, z_s^{\rm up}]$, where $z_s^{\rm low}$ and $z_s^{\rm up}$ are the lower and upper bound of the redshift bin respectively.
+Next, let us consider the case where the spectroscopic sample is in a given redshift bin with $z_{\rm s}=[z_{\rm s}^{\rm low}, z_{\rm s}^{\rm up}]$, where $z_{\rm s}^{\rm low}$ and $z_{\rm s}^{\rm up}$ are the lower and upper bound of the redshift bin, respectively.
 Here for simplicity we consider a uniform distribution of the spectroscopic sample within the given redshift bin